rhermosilla-codes/SAG_Overload_Forecast_PINN_CNN/readme.md

   note = {Version 1.0, commit hash: abcdef1234567890abcdef1234567890abcdef12}
 }
 ```
-*Soon, you will find a way to cite our last paper here.*
+*Soon, here you will find a way to cite our last paper.*